Cuneiform: Transliteration

-The Akkadian language had no use for g̃ or ř but needed to distinguish its emphatic series, q, ṣ, ṭ, adopting various "superfluous" Sumerian signs for the purpose (e.g. qe=KIN, qu=KUM, qi=KIN, ṣa=ZA, ṣe=ZÍ, ṭur=DUR etc.)

-Hittite, as it adopted the Akkadian cuneiform, further introduced signs such as wi5=GEŠTIN.

 Sign inventories

-The Sumerian cuneiform script had on the order of 1,000 distinct signs (or about 1,500 if variants are included).
+The Sumerian cuneiform script had on the order of 1,000 distinct signs, or about 1,500 if variants are included.
 This number was reduced to about 600 by the 24th century BC and the beginning of Akkadian records.
 Not all Sumerian signs are used in Akkadian texts, and not all Akkadian signs are used in Hittite.

-A. Falkenstein (1936) lists 939 signs used in the earliest period (late Uruk, 34th to 31st centuries).
+A. Falkenstein (1936) lists 939 signs used in the earliest period, late Uruk, 34th to 31st centuries.
 (See #Bibliography for the works mentioned in this paragraph.)
 With an emphasis on Sumerian forms, Deimel (1922) lists 870 signs used in the Early Dynastic II period (28th century, Liste der archaischen Keilschriftzeichen or "LAK") and for the Early Dynastic IIIa period (26th century, Šumerisches Lexikon or "ŠL").